AnujaLawankar/SVG-Logo-Maker/README.md

 3. Then I used "git clone <ssh key>" of "SVG-Logo-Maker" and clone the repository.

-4. Then I created index.js, gitignore,package.json shapes.js, shapes.test.js and README files.
+4. Then I created index.js, gitignore, package.json, shapes.js, shapes.test.js and README files.
 Using touch command.

 5. Then created examples and lib directories by using mkdir command.